-The DTaP vaccine is supposed to prevent the spread of Diphtheria, Tetanus and Pertussis from an infected or exposed person to another person.
+One of the most common vaccines in the United States is the DTaP vaccine.
+The vaccine is meant to prevent the spread of Diphtheria, Tetanus and Pertussis from an infected or exposed person to another person.

 The DTaP vaccine was introduced in 1997 by the FDA to replace the DTP vaccine formula, which was linked to safety issues concerning young children.